markokosticdev/database-of-employees-c/README.md

 # Database of employees

-Database of employees in C
+Database of employees in C (student project)

 ##Install Requirements